Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/migration.md

     </div>
     ```

+### Content

+- **Typography**
+  - We no longer set a color for `$headings-color-dark` or `--bs-heading-color` for dark mode.
+To avoid several problems of headings within components appearing the wrong color, we've set the Sass variable to `null` and added a `null` check like we use on the default light mode.

 ### Forms

 - `.form-control` is now styled with CSS variables to support color modes.
 This includes the addition of two new root CSS variables for the default and disabled form control backgrounds.